sourcegraph/go-langserver/brew/README.md

 * Copy resulting `go-langserver.rb` to Homebrew tap directory (ensure it has 644 permissions) and run `brew audit --strict go-langserver`

-Now you can submit PR to homebrew
+Now you can submit PR to homebrew Hello World